 The Target Risk Investment Options are the Conservative Portfolio, the Moderate Portfolio, and the Aggressive Growth Portfolio.
 These Investment Options invest in a combination of underlying mutual funds.
 The value of your investment will go and up down with the value of the underlying mutual funds.
-The FDIC-Insured Portfolio is an Investment Option in which your assets are invested in an interestbearing, FDIC-insured custodial account.
-For "Choosing information, see more Your Investment Options" on page 26.
+The FDIC-Insured Portfolio is an Investment Option in which your assets are invested in an interest-bearing, FDIC-insured custodial account.
+For more information, see "Choosing Your Investment Options" on page 26.